Anchor Syntax

 en must differentiate node anchors from outgoing URLs:

-It does this by looking at the destination and checking if it contains a :.
-That's one more reason to avoid this character in your node IDs.
+It does this by looking at the destination and checking if it contains a / or :.
+That's one more reason to avoid these characters in your node IDs.